Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

-The physical system represented by the state $| \phi \rangle$ could be, for example, a quantum field or a particle in first-quantization, or both these interacting with each other--we will consider all of these in the applications of our approach in the next sections and the Methods.
+where as discussed, the physical system represented by the state $| \phi_\mathrm{DoF} \rangle$ could be, for example, a quantum field or a particle in first-quantization, or both of these interacting with each other--we will consider all of these in the applications of our approach in the next sections and the Appendix.
 The only assumption behind Eq.~\eqref{eq4} is that the state of the matter DoFs is uncorrelated with that of the source mass (and thus of the spacetime), but apart from this, is arbitrary.
-Again, the assumption of an uncorrelated initial state is not necessary, and indeed we will also consider correlated initial states in the Sec.\ \ref{sec:apparent}.
+Again, the assumption of an uncorrelated initial state is not necessary, and indeed we will also consider correlated initial states in Sec.\ \ref{sec:apparent}.

-Now, in quantum theory, the physically meaningful quantities are probability amplitudes between the states of the system.
-Let us denote some arbitrary final state $| \Omega \rangle$ and consider their evolution--including free dynamics as well as interactions between the systems--denoted by $\hat U$.
-In general, the time-evolution of the matter DoFs can depend on the state of the source mass which formally can be represented as $\hat{U}_{\mathrm{int.}} = \hat{U}_1 \otimes | g_1 \rangle\langle g_1 | + \hat{U}_2\otimes | g_2 \rangle\langle g_2|$, where $\hat{U}_1$ and $\hat{U}_2$ individually govern the time-evolution of all the DoFs on the respective spacetime and we suppress the symbols $x_1,x_2$ denoting the coordinates associated with a given mass configuration and manifold henceforth as it does not lead to any ambiguity.
-This gives the general form of the probability amplitude,
+Let us consider time evolution of the systems--including free dynamics as well as possible interactions between them--denoted by $\hat U$.
+In general, the time evolution of the matter DoFs can depend on the state of the source mass, and so the operator $\hat U$ can be represented as

-Recall that we can re-express $| g_2 \rangle$ in terms of the coordinate transformation applied to $| g_1\rangle$ enacted by the passive unitary $ \hat{U}(\delta x)$.
-This unitary necessarily acts on the coordinates of all DoFs, and Eq.~(\ref{eq6}) can be written as
+where $\hat{U}(x) $ and $\hat{U}(y)$ individually govern the time-evolution of all the DoFs on the respective spacetime.
+The quantum-controlled evolution operator in Eq.\ (\ref{eq12evolutionoperator}) is consistent with the assumptions introduced in Sec.\ \ref{sec:hilbertspaceassumptions}, in the sense of a low-energy limit.
+We note that operators of this form are ubiquitous in, for example, quantum information theory--see for e.g.\ Refs.\ \cite{nielsen2010quantum,eblerPhysRevLett.120.120502,Chiribella_2021njp,rubinoPhysRevResearch.3.013093,blondeauPhysRevA.104.032214}.
+Moreover, we note that Eq.\ \eqref{eq12evolutionoperator} assumes that the free evolution of the individual metric states $| g(x) \rangle, |g(y) \rangle$ is trivial.
+While this assumption holds in the examples considered, our formalism directly applies also to cases where the dynamics of the metric directly follows that of the source matter (as in the argument of Ref.\ \cite{christodoulou2019possibility} in Sec.\ \ref{sec:GIEsec2}).